 Important: The Partnering Tool is an additional service offer.
 You may use existing contacts or search for potential host institutions or Fellows independently; registering in the partnering tool is not mandatory.

 More information on the target group "science managers" is available in the FAQ section.

 Guest stay: During their guest stay at a German science organisation or higher education institution, the EU13 fellows gather practical experience in science management.
 They will get in-depth insights and exchange views on scientific management procedures and processes on an expert level.
 Before a fellowship begins, a structured training concept will be agreed with the German host institution.

-Campus weeks: In addition to the guest stay at a host organisation, the ERA Fellowships programme features a theoretical part.
-An attractive programme awaits the participants on campus: Structured in "thematic days" on, inter alia, knowledge transfer, EU research funding, or internationalization, the campus weeks will provide opportunities for learning, the exchange of experiences and intensive networking.
+Campus weeks: In addition to the guest stay at a host organisation, the ERA Fellowships action also features a theoretical part.
+An attractive programme awaits the participants on campus: Structured in "thematic days" on, inter alia, knowledge transfer, EU research funding, or internationalisation, the campus weeks provide opportunities for learning, the exchange of experiences and intensive networking.
 German experts will lead discussions and study trips.
-The weeks on campus are part of the programme, so participation is obligatory for the EU13 fellows.
-Colleagues from the German host organisations are welcome to participate in the activities subject to the availability of seats.
+As the campus weeks are part of the ERA Fellowships action, participation is obligatory for the EU13 fellows.
+Their partners from the German host organisations are also welcome to participate in principle and will be specially invited to specific campus days.

 Campus week 1

 Campus week 2